-Perinatal nurses and nurse midwives provide patient care during the prenatal period, including labor, and during the postpartum period following childbirth.
+Prenatal nurses and nurse midwives provide care to pregnant women during pregnancy and labor and the postpartum period.
 Prenatal nurses may order tests, monitor the fetus' development and talk to the parents about childbirth options.
-Licensed registered nurses who want to enter either of these occupations must earn a master's degree or complete a post-graduate certificate program if they already hold a master's in another field of nursing.
+Licensed registered nurses who want to become prenatal nurses or a nurse midwives must earn a master's degree or complete a post-graduate certificate program if they possess a master's in another field of nursing.

 |Required Education||Master's degree or post-graduate certificate in nurse midwifery, perinatal nursing or another relevant field|